 What Are The 5 Techniques To Make Your Own Sewing Patterns?

 - Drafting from scratch using your own body measurements / measurement guide (Pattern Making Basics can help with that!)

 - Modify a well fitting commercial sewing pattern

-1. Drafting From Scratch
+Method 1: Drafting Sewing Patterns From Scratch

-And to be fair, the reason for this is often because the inaccuracy of their measuring.
+To be fair, the reason for this is often because the inaccuracy of their measuring.

 While drafting from scratch isn’t a necessary skill to learn for future pattern making success, I do feel that going through the process really helps you to understand how a pattern is created.